coq/coq/dev/ci/README-developers.md

 1. Fork the external project, create a new branch, push a commit adapting the project to your changes.

+   We recommend that the commit message mention your PR's number and a short explanation of what changed, eg
+   `Adapt to coq/coq#XXXXX (changed order of arguments of foo)`.

+   The explanation makes it possible to understand what's going on without having to dereference github PR numbers.

 2. Test your pull request with your adapted version of the external project by adding an overlay file to your pull request (cf.
    [`dev/ci/user-overlays/README.md`](user-overlays/README.md)).